notchris/phaser3-planck/README.md

 ```

 ### Configuring Bodies
 The central Body class that all bodies extend, provides similar API methods / properties to Planck.
-A list of these properties / methods is listed below.
+A list of these properties / methods can be viewed below.

 **Important:**
 When using native Planck methods (on sprite.body), you must pass metric values.
 Sprite values are converted automatically from metric to screen coordinates within their preUpdate method.
-We include some convinience methods (listed below) that accept screen coordinates, which are then converted to metric.
+We include some convenience methods (listed below) that accept screen coordinates, which are then converted to metric.
 These methods can be used directly on the sprite class.
 ___

 ### Sprite methods